jasonsikes/QLogo/README.md

 QLogo is an interpreter for the Logo language written in C++ using Qt and OpenGL.
 It mimics (as much as I find reasonable) the UCBLogo interpreter developed by Brian Harvey at U.C.
 Berkeley.

+Copyright (C) 2017-2022 Jason Sikes

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+***

+The help files included in this package derive from UCBLogo under terms of the GNU General Public License as published by the Free Software Foundation, version 3.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

+***

 You can find the UCBLogo Manual here: